CoderFauzan/HTML/README.md

 `<thead>` | It is used to group the header content in a table `<tfooter>` | It is used to group the footer content in a table
 ___
+### Create a Hyperlink in HTML
+The HTML provides an anchor tag to create a hyperlink that links one page to another page.
+These tags can appear in any of the following ways:

+* Unvisited link – It is displayed, underlined and blue.
+* Visited link – It is displayed, underlined and purple.
+* Active link – It is displayed, underlined and red.

+The syntax of Hyperlink in HTML is:
+`<a href = "..........."> Link Text </a>`
+___
+### Name some common lists that are used when designing a page.
+There are many common lists used for design a page.
+You can choose any or a combination of the following list types:

+* Ordered list – The ordered list displays elements in a numbered format.
+It is represented by `<ol>` tag.
+* Unordered list – The unordered list displays elements in a bulleted format.
+It is represented by `<ul>` tag.
+* Definition list – The definition list displays elements in definition form like in a dictionary.
+The `<dl>`, `<dt>` and `<dd>` tags are used to define description list.
+___

 ##### Reference